 For an insightful look at government in ancient China, see Finer, S. E., The History of Government, I, Ancient Monarchies and Empires, OUP, 1999, p.
 442ff.

 The Ancient History Encyclopedia has a very useful series of pages on Ancient China: start at the general Ancient China page and follow the appropriate links.

 The British Museum’s website Ancient China is a wonderful teaching resource.

-Wikipedia's coverage of Ancient China has as usual vast, and is particularly useful if you want to chase down a specific topic (though coverage of some topics can be a bit patchy).
+Wikipedia’s coverage of Ancient China is as usual vast, and is particularly useful if you want to chase down a specific topic (though coverage of some topics can be a bit patchy).